unit8co/darts/_sources/README.rst.txt

    :alt: GitHub Release Date

-**darts** is a python library for easy manipulation and forecasting of time series.
+**darts** is a Python library for easy manipulation and forecasting of time series.
-It contains a variety of models, from classics such as ARIMA to neural networks.
+It contains a variety of models, from classics such as ARIMA to deep neural networks.
 The models can all be used in the same way, using ``fit()`` and ``predict()`` functions, similar to scikit-learn.
 The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
-Darts supports both univariate and multivariate time series and models, and the neural networks can be trained multiple time series.
+Darts supports both univariate and multivariate time series and models, and the neural networks can be trained on multiple time series.

 Documentation
 -------------